Ski Mountaineering in Argentina

 Chris skiing down from the Mirador del Sosneado.

-Often labelled as the highest peak in Patagonia Volcan Domuyo lies entirely in Argentina north of the town of Chos Malal.
+Often nominated as the highest peak in Patagonia Volcan Domuyo lies entirely in Argentina north of the town of Chos Malal.
 There are some large and steep glaciers on the mountains south and eastern side. it makes a good ski objective on its own, taking 3 or 4 days to climb and descend, and there are several other good peaks in the area.

 Skiing down from the summit of Domuyo, October 2006.
 Our high camp was in almost the exact centre of the picture.